-Agility: you can use typical functionalities (authentication, traceability, etc.) that have already been developed by third parties; the developer doesn’t need to create them again.
+Agility: You can use typical functionalities (authentication, traceability, etc.) that have already been developed by third parties; the developer does not need to create them again.

 Initial time investment: When creating the architecture, it takes more time to fragment the different microservices and implement communication between them.

-Management complexity: if we have many microservices, it will be more challenging to control their management and integration.
+Management complexity: If there are many microservices, it will be more challenging to control their management and integration.
 It is necessary to centralize traces and advanced information processing tools that allow an overview of all microservices and orchestrate the system.

-Difficulty in performing tests: because the application components are distributed, global tests and tests are more complicated to achieve.
+Difficulty in performing tests: Because the application components are distributed, global tests are more complicated to achieve.